-- · Weather conditions, particularly lack of or reduced levels of snowfall and the timing of such snowfall; - · A significant decline in economic conditions; - · Our inability to maintain good relationships with our distributors; - · Lack of available or favorable financing options for our end-users or distributors; - Increases in the price of steel or other materials necessary for the production of our products that cannot be passed on to our distributors; - · Increases in the price of fuel; - · The inability of our suppliers to meet our volume or quality requirements; - · Inaccuracies in our estimates of future demand for our products; - · Our inability to protect or continue to build our intellectual property portfolio; - The effects of laws and regulations and their interpretations on our business and financial conditions; - · Our inability to develop new products or improve upon existing products in response to enduser needs; - · Losses due to lawsuits arising out of personal injuries associated with our products; - · Factors that could impact the future declaration and payment of dividends; - · Our inability to compete effectively against competition; and - Our inability to achieve the projected financial performance with the assets of TrynEx, Inc. ("TrynEx"), which we acquired in 2013, or the business of Henderson Enterprises Group, Inc. ("Henderson") which we acquired in 2014,and unexpected costs or liabilities related to such acquisitions.
+- · Weather conditions, particularly lack of or reduced levels of snowfall and the timing of such snowfall; - A significant decline in economic conditions; - · Our inability to maintain good relationships with our distributors; - Our inability to maintain good relationships with the original equipment manufacturers which whom we currently do significant business: - Lack of available or favorable financing options for our end-users, distributors or customers; - Increases in the price of steel or other materials necessary for the production of our products that cannot be passed on to our distributors; - · Increases in the price of fuel; - The inability of our suppliers to meet our volume or quality requirements; - · Inaccuracies in our estimates of future demand for our products; - · Our inability to protect or continue to build our intellectual property portfolio; - The effects of laws and regulations and their interpretations on our business and financial conditions; - · Our inability to develop new products or improve upon existing products in response to end-user needs; - · Losses due to lawsuits arising out of personal injuries associated with our products; - \cdot $\;$ Factors that could impact the future declaration and payment of dividends; - · Our inability to compete effectively against our competition; and - Our inability to achieve the projected financial performance with the business of Henderson Enterprises Group, Inc. ("Henderson") which we acquired in 2014 or with the assets of Dejana Truck & Utility Equipment Company, Inc. which we acquired in 2016 and unexpected costs or liabilities related to such acquisitions.